sprowell/spsps/README.md

 Want an out-of-source build?
 Something else?
 Read the documentation for CMake and have fun!

+## Unicode
+This library is intended to support UTF-8.
+It is probably not there yet, but that's the goal.
+See the [UTF-8 and Unicode FAQ for Unix/Linux][utf8faq] and also the [UTF-8 Everywhere Manifesto][utf8manifesto].

 ## xstring and mstring
 To use the string library, just `#include "xstring.h"` and link with the `spsps` library.
 The header file defines two new data types: `xstring` and `mstring`.